-A: Yes and No. All intimate weddings (25 guests or less) are photographed with one photographer: either Cameron or Jamelle, depending on availability.
+A: Yes and No. All intimate weddings (35 guests or less) are photographed with one photographer: either Cameron or Jamelle, depending on availability.
 For our Arizona weddings, we hire an assistant or second photographer based on the event needs.
 If you have a large wedding or your timeline requires an additional photographer, there may be an additional photographer charge.

 Q: What if it’s a true elopement?
 It’s just a bride, groom and officiant!
 Can you help us find other vendors?

 A: We frequently work with just the bride and groom for our intimate events.
 Yes, we do help our clients find officiants, makeup artists, floral artists and locations.